ssciwr/faunanet/README.md

 Please use the [issue tab of the github page](https://github.com/ssciwr/iSparrow/issues) to report any bugs or feature requests.

 ## Contributions
-Feel free to contribute tot this project by opening a pull request [here](https://github.com/ssciwr/iSparrow/pulls).
+Feel free to contribute to this project by opening a pull request [here](https://github.com/ssciwr/iSparrow/pulls).

 ## Usage
 ### Installation